 To be found guilty of a hit and run, the burden of proof is on the prosecutor to prove beyond a reasonable doubt that: you were involved in the accident; that you knew an accident occurred; that you knew someone was injured/killed or that the accident was of such a nature that it would be probable that someone would be injured/killed; and that you failed to meet the requirements above.

 Penalties for a hit and run conviction can be severe and include: up to 9 years to life in prison; Felony charge; Up to $10,000 fine; Revocation of your driver’s license; Impoundment of your vehicle; DMV (Department of Motor Vehicles) school; Points on DMV record; Community service; Probation; Criminal record for life.

-CALIFORNIA CRIMINAL JURY INSTRUCTION 2140 FOR FELONY HIT-AND-RUN IN LOS ANGELES
+CALIFORNIA CRIMINAL JURY INSTRUCTION 2140 FOR FELONY HIT-AND-RUN

 It can cause you to have to go to prison and a host of other punishments that you cannot easily get over.
 There are certain elements for this crime that have to be proved.
-As an experienced hit and run attorney in Los Angeles, CA, I’ve been doing this for twenty-five years, so I’ve had to battle these cases out in the jury trials across Los Angeles County.
+As an experienced hit and run attorney, and I’ve been doing this for twenty-five years, so I’ve had to battle these cases out in the jury trials across the San Fernando Valley.

 Failure to Perform Duty After Accident

 When it comes to this type of a crime, the judge is going to instruct a jury by saying the defendant is charged with failing to perform a legal duty following a vehicle accident that caused death or injury to another person.

 This is basically a hit-and-run accident.
 In order to prove this crime, the people – or the State of California – that’s the prosecutors – are going to have to prove that (1) while driving, the defendant was involved in some sort of accident.
 That can be any kind of an accident.